- Letter of application example

 Set 1″ margins

-Properly sized margins help create the perfect mix of white space and text, making your letter of application easy to read.
+Properly sized margins make your letter of application easy to read.

-The standard size for application letter margins is 1″, the default on Microsoft Word.
-However, you can adjust your margins between ½” and 1½” if you have a lot of relevant experience.
+The standard size for application letter margins is 1″ (this is also the default on Microsoft Word).
+However, you can set your margins to between ½” and 1½” to fit your letter on the page.

 Save your file as a PDF

-Job application letters should always be saved as a PDF file to keep your formatting intact.
+Always save your job application letter as a PDF file to keep your formatting intact.

 Frequently asked questions about application letters